 - I piece of Danish (.60)

-- Total breakfast cost: $2.98 USD
+- Total breakfast cost: $2.98

-Top Travel Tips For Your Trip to Iceland
+Travel Tips For Your Trip to Iceland

 Now that you know what and where to eat in Reykjavik – and how much it costs – we have a few more tips for your trip!

-How To Plan Your Trip to Iceland
+How To Plan Your Vacation to Iceland

-- The best Golden Circle Day Trip
+- The Best Golden Circle Day Trip

 - Discovering the South Coast of Iceland